Writer. Editor. Producer. Professor. Storyteller & Strategist.

 Testimonials

 “Angie Romero is one of the few people who have remained constant collaborators in my life.
-Beyond her skills as a journalist and overall dedication to telling our stories, she’s a brilliant human being who brings value to everything she touches. ” — Mimi Valdés, Chief Creative Officer of Pharrell Williams’ i am OTHER, Oscar-nominated producer and former Editor in Chief of VIBE and Latina magazines
+Beyond her skills as a journalist and overall dedication to telling our stories, she’s a brilliant human being who brings value to everything she touches. ” — Mimi Valdés, Oscar-nominated film producer and former Editor-in-Chief of VIBE and Latina magazines

 “Angie is a gifted storyteller, one who brings something special to everything she does.
-I feel fortunate to have a front-row seat for her life and career!” — Christy Haubegger, current Chief Inclusion Officer at Warner Media, Founder, Latina magazine and former Executive at Creative Artists Agency (CAA)
+I feel fortunate to have a front-row seat for her life and career!” — Christy Haubegger, Founder of Latina magazine and legendary Hollywood agent

 “I remember the day we were introduced to Angie, we were just starting out in this new chapter of music, really trying to find our way in.
 We only had our songs to speak for us and we really wanted to get a message across.
 I remember Angie made us feel hopeful, she loved our music and believed in us from the beginning, took meetings with us before anyone would pick up the phone.
 She saw something in us from the start, gave us the time of day and helped us find an avenue to get a message across that now millions of people connect with.
 Thank you Angie for seeing something special in us from the very start.
 Guess we weren’t wrong.
-God is good.” — Latin Grammy nominated artists Mau y Ricky
+God is good.” — Mau y Ricky, award-winning singers and producers

 “Angie Romero.
 Those two words sum it all up: consummate entertainment journalist, a paragon of professionalism and one of the sweetest people I know.
 The secret to her success is simple: people like talking to her.” — literary agent Manie Barron

-“Like a younger, Latina Barbara Walters.” — actor/activist/entrepreneur Eva Mendes
+“Like a younger, Latina Barbara Walters.” — Eva Mendes

 “El alma de Angie es Latina, el sentido de Angie es Latino.” — Grammy-winning artist Juanes